 – Chuck Brooks, President at Brooks Consulting International.

-– Helen Yu, Founder & CEO at Tigon Advisory Corp.
+– Helen Yu, Founder and CEO at Tigon Advisory Corp.

 – Kayne McGladrey, Field CISO at Hyperproof.

 With the advancement and significantly reduced cost of developing generative AI technologies in 2024, threat actors will likely start taking more advantage of AI and developing more intelligent malware.
 Rather than communicating back to a Command and control (C&C) server, threat actors will develop adversarial AI-enabled malware to become more self-aware in selective environments.
 This would potentially allow them to enumerate and execute on known vulnerabilities without the need to reach back out to C&C servers.

 – Christophe Foulon, Founder and Coach at CPF Coaching.